dasmlab/design-carousel-service/README.md

 Includes a Swagger Page API SDK page at   http://ip:port/swagger/index.html that lets you try the APIs out "live".

+Includes Image Preloader - allowing you to start with a set of images in a directory, regardless of format, loaded up and converted to wepb (optimized for internet style work/consumption)

 **[Live Site Active Link]**(https://design-carousel.svc.dasmlab.org/swagger/index.html)

 ---